willow-ahrens/Finch.jl/docs/src/guides/tensor_formats.md

 towards bulk updates.
 These levels may be more efficient in certain cases, but are also more restrictive about access orders and intended for more advanced usage.
 #### Modifier Group
-Contains levels which are more specialized, but not towards a sparsity pattern.
+Contains levels which are also more specialized, but not towards a sparsity pattern.
-These levels modify other levels in a variety of ways, but don't store sparsity patterns.
+These levels modify other levels in a variety of ways, but don't store novel sparsity patterns.
 Typically, they modify how levels are stored or attach data to levels to support the utilization of various hardware features.
 #### Legacy Group